dsolimando/moko/README.md

 # Moko
-A lightweight WebComponents based mobile JS lib inspired by native mobile SDK's.
+Moko is a lightweight WebComponents based mobile JS lib inspired by native mobile SDK's.

-Moko provides the basic stuffs you need in order to develop a mobile web app.
+It provides the basic stuffs you need in order to develop a mobile web app.
 Things like:

 * a basic view with built-in render animations
 * a tab-bar